domiyanyue/my_notes/move_semantics_rvalue_reference.md

 # Move Semantics and Rvalue Reference in C++

 Move semantic and rvalue references are two powerful yet confusing features added in C++11.
-In this article, I am trying to explain them to C++ programmers who are new to this concept.
+In this article, I will explain them to C++ developers who are new to this concept.

 ## Problem: Unnecessary Copy of Objects